BlueTeamBlake/IncidentHandling/README.md

 **Answer:** `12256`

 ### 2. **What is the name of the new backdoor user created by the adversary?**
-For this I searched by event ID, found the one corresponding to user creation, and our answer was in the event logs with a sneaky mistype.
+For this I searched by event ID, found the one corresponding to user creation, and the answer was in the event logs with a sneaky mistype.

 ![Backdoor User](question2_answer.png)